tonyduan/retinanet-detection/READMATH.md

 ### RetinaNet Object Detection

-Last update: May 2020.
+Last update: June 2020.

 ---

 This repository implements the RetinaNet architecture for single-shot object detction as described in [1], built on top of a ResNet-50 backbone [2].
 Here we support the MSCOCO [3] and Pascal VOC [4] datasets.
 See the `out/` directory for examples from trained models.
+At an IoU threshold of 0.5, we achieve 0.38 micro-averaged AUPRC on MSCOCO and 0.67 micro-averaged AUPRC on Pascal VOC.

 #### Preliminaries